mtoensing/simpletoc/readme.txt

 * Support for column block layouts.
 * Inherits the style of your theme.
 * Control the maximum depth of the headings.
+* Choose between an ordered and unordered html list.
 * SEO friendly: Disable the h2 heading of the TOC block and add your own.
 * No javascript or css added.
 * Comes with English, French, Spanish, German, and Brazilian Portuguese translations.